-With 2020 behind us, we can look back and assess the state of recalls for food and beverage.
-Due to the pandemic, the numbers deviate from prior years but still paint a clear picture of where the industry needs to focus moving forward.
+The COVID-19 pandemic influenced the number of food and beverage recalls, revealing a notable deviation from previous years but still paint a clear picture of where the industry needs to focus moving forward.

-A close second, and almost double last year’s rates, were 90 food products recalled due to contamination by foreign materials.
-Though regulators mandated only nine recalls in Q2 of last year, they affected 672,000 lbs., or 69%, of all USDA meat, leading to a short-term shortage and skyrocketing prices.
+- Foreign Materials: Coming in at a close second, and almost double last year’s rates, were 90 food products regulators recalled due to contamination by foreign materials.
+Though regulators mandated only nine recalls in the second quarter, they affected 672,000 lbs., or 69%, of all USDA meat, leading to a short-term shortage that pushed prices higher.

-Salmonella increased substantially and was the root cause of 69 recalls, the large majority relating to fruits or pet foods.
-Regulators recalled 47 food products because of listeria contamination – many linked to frozen produce, ready-to-consume deli products, and eggs.
+- Listeria, Salmonella, and E. coli: Salmonella increased substantially and emerged as the root cause of 69 recalls, the large majority relating to fruits or pet foods.
+In addition, regulators recalled 47 food products because of listeria contamination – many linked to frozen produce, ready-to-consume deli products, and eggs.

-First, the FDA delivered a cautionary tale to the industry in the second quarter when it brought federal charges against Blue Bell Creameries after 2015’s deadly listeria outbreak.
-According to regulators, the company failed to respond adequately to continued safety warnings and delayed recalls of contaminated products.
+First, the FDA offered a cautionary tale in the second quarter when it brought federal charges against Blue Bell Creameries after 2015’s deadly listeria outbreak.
+According to regulators, the company failed to respond adequately to continued safety warnings while delaying recalls of contaminated products.
 This failure led to hundreds of millions of dollars in lost sales, legal fees, and massive damage to the company’s brand and reputation.
 This verdict sharpened the industry’s focus on recalls and reminded food manufacturers that they’re still accountable for recall activities and events.

 Reducing Recalls in 2021 and Beyond

 The following approaches can help food companies reduce the chance of a recall: